YoloNomy/YoloNomy.github.io/_cosmo/cosmo/astro-obs.md

 *Black-body spectra for some specific stars and illustration of Wien's law.
 Generated with this [python code](../codes/blackbody.py).*

 Assuming that the star is in thermal equilibrium, it should radiate as a blackbody.
-We derived this law in the lecture of statistical mechanics, but for now it can also be assumed as an experimental fact.
+We derived and discussed this law in the lecture of [statistical mechanics](../../_thermo/statistical/BB.md), but for now it can also be assumed as an experimental fact.
 The blackbody law of emission is written as

 $$B_\nu(T)= \frac{2h\nu^3}{c^2}\frac{1}{e^{\frac{h\nu}{k_bT}}-1}$$